Quilt: African-American

 By the time that early African-American quilting became a tradition in and of itself, it was already a combination of textile traditions from four civilizations of Central and West Africa: the Mande-speaking peoples, the Yoruba and Fon peoples, the Ejagham peoples, and the Kongo peoples.
 As textiles were traded heavily throughout the Caribbean, Central America, and the Southern United States, the traditions of each distinct region became intermixed.
 Originally, most of the textiles were made by men.
-Yet when enslaved Africans were brought to the United States, their work was divided according to Western patriarchal standards and women took over the tradition.
+Yet when enslaved Africans were brought to the United States, their work was divided according to traditional Western gender roles and women took over the tradition.
 However, this strong tradition of weaving left a visible mark on African-American quilting.
 The use of strips, reminiscent of the strips of reed and fabric used in men's traditional weaving, are used in fabric quilting.
 A break in a pattern symbolized a rebirth in the ancestral power of the creator or wearer.
 It also helped keep evil spirits away; evil is believed to travel in straight lines and a break in a pattern or line confuses the spirits and slows them down.
 This tradition is highly recognizable in African-American improvisations on European-American patterns.
 The traditions of improvisation and multiple patterning also protect the quilter from anyone copying their quilts.
 These traditions allow for a strong sense of ownership and creativity.